IonicaBizau/typpy/README.md

  - [`enny`](https://github.com/IonicaBizau/enny) (by jillix)—Generate Engine compositions from human-readable inputs.
  - [`err`](https://github.com/IonicaBizau/err#readme)—A tiny library to create custom errors in JavaScript.
  - [`exec-limiter`](https://github.com/IonicaBizau/node-exec-limiter)—Limit the shell execution commands to <x> calls same time.
+ - [`flattenize`](https://github.com/IonicaBizau/node-flattenize)—An experiment for converting images in flat equivalents.
  - [`gh-repos`](https://github.com/IonicaBizau/gh-repos#readme)—Get one or all the owner repositories from GitHub.
  - [`ghcal`](https://github.com/IonicaBizau/ghcal)—See the GitHub contributions calendar of a user in the command line.
  - [`ghosty`](https://github.com/IonicaBizau/ghosty#readme)—A wrapper around PhantomJS, downloading the Phantom binary.